storageos/storageos.github.io/_docs/prerequisites/mountpropagation.md

 On the other hand, orchestrators such as Kubernetes or OpenShift have their own implementations.
 K8S 1.10 and OpenShift 3.10 have mount propagation enabled by default.
-However, prior versions require to enable feature gates in the master configuration controllers and in the kubelet service for each node.
+Previous versions require that feature gates are enabled on the Kubernetes master's `controller-manager` and `apiserver` services and in the `kubelet` service on each node.

 Installations of orchestrators using Docker require that mount propagation is enabled for both.